juhonamnam/nextjs-import-issue/README.md

 A very odd import issue was found while I was working on a Next.js project.

-This repository is a sample project aimed to regenerate the situation when the error occured.
+This is a sample project aimed to regenerate the situation when the error occured.

 <br>